Summary: Rules for the Direction of the Mind (page 4)

 He distinguishes between simple propositions and questions.

-This division is threefold:
+It is threefold:

-The first twelve rules, which we have just seen, concern simple propositions—those that are self-evident.
+The first twelve rules, which we have just seen, concern simple propositions — those that are self-evident.

 The second part consists of the following twelve rules, which concern questions that are understood